ev3rshade/collegeMaterials_submodule/3rd Semester/CS250/Notes/🔴 Cache.md

 ---
 ## 3 Cache Organizations
 ### 3.1 Direct-mapped cache
 > A cache structure in which each memory location is mapped to exactly one location in the cache.

 #### 3.1.1 Addressing
-mapping used to find a block:
+mapping from memory block --> cache block:

 $$
 (\text{Block address}) \text{ modulo } (\text{Number of blocks in the cache})
 $$

-address of a block:
+block # is:
 $$
 \dfrac{\text{Byte address}}{\text{Bytes per block}}
 $$